Karamat: Definition

+A number of terms are used in Islam to refer to the claims of events happening that are not explicable by natural or scientific laws, subjects where people sometimes invoke the supernatural.
 A systematic definition of miracles performed by apostles can be found in the work of the Muslim scholar al-Īd̲j̲ī Mawāḳif, historian A.J.
-Wensinck states.
-The main purpose of miracle is to prove the sincerity of the apostle and has to satisfy the following conditions:
+Wensinck states the main purpose of miracle is to prove the sincerity of the apostle and has to satisfy the following conditions: